yonsei-sslab/XBA/README.md

     └── saved_model             # Default directory for storing model parameters.

 ### Install
-#### Expected hardware requirements
+#### Targeted environment
+XBA runs on Linux and at least one Nvidia GPU is required for training and hit score calculations for validation.
+For NVidia GPU support, you must first install CUDA and CuDNN, if they have not already been installed.
+We tested XBA on Ubuntu 18.04.5 LTS with a machine equipped with AMD EPYC 7282 CPU with 256GB
-We recommend using Nvidia GPU for training and hit score calculations for validation.
+RAM and two NVIDIA RTX 3090 GPUs.
+Each GPU is used for training and hit score calculations.

 #### Prerequisite
 Python 3.8 or above version is required.
 To install python dependencies, you need to install pipenv first.